David Margesson, 1st Viscount Margesson: Government Chief Whip, 1931–1940

 However the Liberal Party remained committed to the principle of free trade and were deeply reluctant to compromise.
 Whilst the Liberals themselves barely commanded the support of 33 MPs, they were one of only two parties in the government with a long independent history, and there were fears that their withdrawal would turn the National Government into a mere Conservative rump, something that National Labour Prime Minister Ramsay MacDonald wished to avoid.

 At one stage, it was agreed that members of the cabinet would suspend the principle of cabinet collective responsibility and agree to differ on tariffs.

 Matters were complicated again by the question of Cabinet appointments.
 When the Liberal President of the Board of Education Sir Donald Maclean died, Margesson insisted that to appoint another Liberal, merely on the basis of party balance, would inflame tensions in Conservative MPs, could lead to a poor appointment and would maintain an imbalance, the Liberals having one more Cabinet minister than the Liberal Nationals did despite the latter having two more MPs.
 National Labour Lord Privy Seal Lord Snowden was increasingly siding with the Liberals on all key divisions, thus providing a surrogate.
 The appointment of the Conservative Lord Irwin upset the Liberals, who had no promise that the next Cabinet vacancy would be filled by a Liberal.

 In the summer of 1932, the Ottawa Agreement was negotiated between the dominions, and free trade seemed a dead cause within government.
 In September, the Liberals resigned their ministerial offices but did not withdraw complete support for the government until the following November.
 However the National Government did not break up, as the remaining National Labour and Liberal National elements remained in government.

-In 1933, Margesson was appointed to the Privy Council.
+In 1933, Margesson was sworn of the Privy Council.